rmccrear/guided-lessons-lv-4/LESSON_PROMPT.md

-Here is the updated System Prompt.
+Here is the System Prompt.
 This is designed to be pasted into an LLM (like ChatGPT, Claude, or a local model) to force it to generate lessons in your new, parser-friendly **Clean Markdown** format.

 -----